chrisxfire/chrisxfire.github.io/content/reading-recaps/leadership/the-five-dysfunctions-of-a-team/index.md

 draft: false
 ---

+# Overview
+This is a summary of <u>The Five Dysfunctions of a Team</u> by Patrick Lencioni.
+Summary by [Natalia Rossingol](https://www.runn.io/blog/5-dysfunctions-of-a-team-summary).

 # Dysfunction 1: Absence of Trust

 Trust is the foundation of real teamwork.
 And so the first dysfunction is a failure on the part of team members to understand and open up to one another.
 And if that sounds touchy-feely, let me explain, because there is nothing soft about it.
 It is an absolutely critical part of building a team.
 In fact, it’s probably the most critical.